Bachelor of Arts in Foreign Languages and Literatures

 A Minor in Foreign Languages

-A minor is 18 hours including 100 level courses.
+A minor is 18 hours in one language (Spanish, French, German, or Russian) including 100 level courses.
 A Classics minor is available for 21 hours.

 CLEP Examinations, Advanced Placement, and International Baccalaureate credit in Foreign Languages